Landscapes

 Landscapes in close affinity with literature

-From the stance of arts and literature landscape has a strong connection with them.
+Through the lens of arts and literature, landscapes have formed a strong connection with these art forms.
 Topographical poetry is a genre of poetry that describes, and often praises, a landscape or place.
 John Denham’s 1642 poem “Cooper’s Hill” established the genre, which was very popular in 18th-century England.
 The poet William Wordsworth was a major contributor to the literature of landscape.
-The poet and novelist Walter Scott’s influence was felt throughout Europe in the 20th-century.
+The poet and novelist Walter Scott’s influence was felt throughout Europe in the 20th-century glorifying the nature &natural phenomena at its best form.

 Topographical poetry includes images of rivers, ruins, moonlight, birdsong, and clouds, peasants, mountains, caves, and waterscapes.
 The changing landscape, brought about by the industrial and agricultural revolutions, with the expansion of the city and depopulation of the countryside, were the topics discussed in these poems mostly.
 Landscape is also associated with painting, gardening and architecture.